rsoiffer/Forge-of-Power/spell-rules.md

 ## Arcane Backgrounds

-When you first put a level in a Mage or Priest power school, you gain one arcane background from the list below.
+When you first reach Novice tier in any power school that has spells, you gain one arcane background from the list below.
 Your arcane background determines your Magic and Mana stats, and gives you unique extra bonuses.

 ### Cleric